7 Biggest Feeds and Speeds Mistakes CNC’ers Make

 - What about deflection (you’ll hear more about it below), which I call, “The Silent Tool Killer.”
 Most of the time machinists are unaware of deflection unless they use a feeds and speeds calculator (not tables!).
 The tables typically don’t capture it.
 Suppose you’re using someone else’s tables, even someone else in your shop.
 How do you know the values don’t result in deflection that’ll kill 25% of your tool life needlessly?
 Unless you plug it into a calculator to double check, you’ll probably never know what’s going on.

 I could go on like this for ages.
 Good machinists don’t use tables or databases for their speeds and feeds.
-They use Feeds and Speeds calculator.
+They use Feeds and Speeds calculators.
 And our customers have told us the reason why in straight up numbers.

 Based on the feedback of our customers, the impact of using a Feeds and Speeds Calculator can be extremely large.
 They started out using these simpler methods and report large increases in their results with G-Wizard: